The Differences Between Direct Alignment Algorithms are a Blur: Methodology

 \subsection{On the Difference Between Direct Alignment Algorithms}

-By unifying ORPO and ASFT within a common two-stage framework parameterized by \(\beta\), we place all DAAs on a comparable footing.
-Two key factors are likely to drive differences in alignment quality: (i) the scalar score employed (\(r^\mathrm{ref}_\theta\)\footnote{SimPO does not explicitly use a reference policy, but can be treated similarly if a uniform reference policy is assumed.} vs.\ \(r^\mathrm{odds}_\theta\)), and (ii) whether the loss is defined over pairwise preferences or pointwise scores.

-The distinction between \(r^\mathrm{ref}_\theta\) and \(r^\mathrm{odds}_\theta\) is structural. \(r^\mathrm{ref}_\theta\) originates in RLHF, whereas the \(r^\mathrm{odds}_\theta\) is derived from odds-based reasoning.
-Empirical evidence comparing these scores in a standardized setting is, to our knowledge, still scarce.
-The difference between pointwise and pairwise methods is functional: pairwise methods (DPO, IPO, SimPO, ORPO) depend on relative reward differences between candidate texts, whereas pointwise methods (APO-Zero, NCA, Cal-DPO, ASFT) maximize the probability of chosen sequences and minimize that of rejected ones independently of their mutual gap.
-This echoes empirical findings in learning-to-rank \citep{learning_to_rank, ranknet, short_learning_to_rank, ranking_case_study}, where pairwise objectives often yield robust ranking signals than pointwise ones, though the precise reasons and applicability to LLM alignment remain under active investigation.
+With ORPO and ASFT now in the unified protocol, we can directly compare DAAs along the two axes introduced above.
+The first axis follows directly from how existing losses are written, but the second has rarely been highlighted in prior work despite being a fundamental design choice.
+The distinction between \(r^\mathrm{ref}_\theta\) and \(r^\mathrm{odds}_\theta\) is \emph{structural}: \(r^\mathrm{ref}_\theta\) originates in RLHF, whereas \(r^\mathrm{odds}_\theta\) is derived from the odds-ratio objective.\footnote{SimPO does not explicitly use a reference policy, but can be treated similarly if a uniform reference policy is assumed.} Empirical evidence comparing these scores in a standardized setting is, to our knowledge, still scarce.
+In contrast, the difference between pairwise and pointwise methods is \emph{functional}: pairwise methods (DPO, IPO, SimPO, ORPO) depend on relative reward differences, whereas pointwise methods (APO-Zero, NCA, Cal-DPO, ASFT) maximize the probability of chosen sequences and minimize that of rejected ones independently of their mutual gap.
+This echoes empirical findings in learning-to-rank \citep{learning_to_rank, ranknet, short_learning_to_rank, ranking_case_study}, where pairwise objectives often yield more robust ranking signals than pointwise ones, though the precise reasons and applicability to LLM alignment remain under active investigation.